-The fall 2022 semester has seen a return to the most normal operations we have experienced since the beginning of the pandemic.
-Based on the low prevalence of COVID in our community and our experience in managing the pandemic—and also your diligence in following best practices to prevent the virus’s spread—we believe we can safely continue to loosen our public health restrictions.
+The fall 2023 semester has seen a return to normal operations.
+Based on the low prevalence of COVID in our community and our experience in managing the pandemic—and also your diligence in following best practices to prevent the virus’s spread—we believe we can safely lift our public health restrictions.

 At this time:

-- Masking is optional in all campus, classroom, and work-related spaces; individuals may choose to continue masking, and we will continue to provide free, high-quality masks.
+- Masking is optional in all campus, classroom, and work-related spaces; individuals may choose to continue masking.
+Faculty can request that students wear masks while in their classroom.
 More information

-Your feedback is important to us—we hope to hear from you and to answer any questions you may have via the feedback form on this website and via periodic town hall discussions.
-You can share comments and suggestions about the resumption of on-campus activities at anytime.
+Your feedback is important to us—we hope to hear from you and to answer any questions you may have via the feedback form on this website.